chinchalinchin/being-and-death/01_death.md

 We can approach the rock, interact with it and thereby come to an understanding of its nature.
 We can discover its boundaries, the surface across which it begins and we end.
 We can feel its nature acting when we pick it up, along the lines of force that pull it back towards it gravitional focus.
 When we push on the rock, it pushes back and impinges on our senses.
 Its inertia becomes tangible in our grasp.
 It is only in the sense that we cannot _be_ the rock, that it is separate from us; there is imposed between us a `nihil privativum`, a Nothing that defines the boundaries between the things in our representation of our Being and our Being itself.

 Death is not like this.
 It has no boundaries in space.
 It cannot be approached.
 It cannot be probed.
 It has no weight to be felt, no surface to touch.
 There is no way to know what is on the other side of it, or even if there is another side, for Death has no reflection in sensation.
 If Death has its own interiority, there is no mechanism to be found in the totality of existence for measuring it.
-For as Wittgenstein once said, "_the representation cannot represent what is outside of it_".
+For as **Wittgenstein** once said, "_the picture cannot place itself outside of its form of representation_" (2.174, _Tractatus Logico-Philosophicus_).

 ## A Platonic Counterargument